 Decisions become effective when the public body reconvenes in an open meeting, reasonably identifies the substance of the decision, and takes a recorded vote on the resolution, ordinance, rule, contract, regulation, or motion agreed to in the closed meeting.
-Otherwise, no resolution, ordinance, rule, contract, regulation, or motion adopted, passed, or agreed to in the closed meeting is effective.
-22
+Otherwise, pursuant to § 2.2-3711 (B), no resolution, ordinance, rule, contract, regulation, or motion adopted, passed, or agreed to in the closed meeting is effective.

-Public officers improperly selected due to the failure of the public body to comply with the other provisions of § 2.2-3711 will become de facto officers and, as such, their official actions are valid until they obtain notice of the legal defect in their election.23
+Public officers improperly selected due to the failure of the public body to comply with the other provisions of § 2.2-3711 will become de facto officers and, as such, their official actions are valid until they obtain notice of the legal defect in their election.